 If you’ve baked anything without gluten, you know you need a special flour blend comprised of a gluten-free flour, starch, and gum.
 These are known as 1-to-1, cup for cup, or measure for measure all-purpose gluten-free baking blends.

-You can choose whichever brand you like best.
-I use one that already contains xanthan gum, but if your blend does not contain the binding agent, add 1/2 teaspoon of it to this recipe.
+I recommend Bob’s Red Mill 1:1 Gluten-Free Flour Blend.
+It already contains xanthan gum, but if your 1:1 flour blend does not contain the important binding agent, add 1/2 teaspoon of it to this recipe.
 Omit the xanthan gum your blend already contains it.

 You’ll need two cups of any gluten-free flour blend for this recipe.